JohnB/url_shortener/README.md

 ## Known Issues

+1. Has no concept of users, authentication, or security - anyone can create (or update!) short URLs.
 1. Sub-minimal tests.
-2. No retries for random (less than 1 in 100 billion) collisions when creating a short URL - the user will get a uniqueness-constraint error (but it will probably work fine if they just retry).
+1. No retries for random (less than 1 in 100 billion) collisions when creating a short URL - the user will get a uniqueness-constraint error (but it will probably work fine if they just retry).
+1. Does not yet RickRoll random users.